-3. Liberty Ledge: Parcel ID C08-0115.
-The Town purchased this wooded 44-acre parcel in 2019and is currently the location of Camp Sewetaro.
-The camp is operated under a management agreement with the Town and has facilities including a swimming pond, four pools, a fishing and boating pond, a zip line, rock climbing wall, tennis courts, an archery range, and ropes courses.
-The site is walking distance from the Josiah Haynes Elementary School.
+2. Liberty Ledge: Parcel ID C08-0115.
+This land currently is host by Camp Sewetaro which is located on 44 acres of woodland.
+The camp facilities include a swimming pond, four pools, a fishing and boating pond, a zip line, rock climbing wall, tennis courts, an archery range, and ropes courses.
+The site is at walking distance from the Josiah Haynes Elementary School and a food establishment called Max and Leo's Pizza Sudbury.